Let us help you with finding an office space

 While menial tasks can be done at home, employees will use their offices to collaborate, brainstorm ideas and socialise with their colleagues.

 After the ‘remote working experiment’ of the Covid-19 pandemic, the purpose of the office has changed.
-Though most businesses will keep an office in some form, the prescriptive 9-5, five-days-a-week routine is likely to change.
-While menial tasks can be done at home, employees will use their offices to collaborate, brainstorm ideas and socialise with their colleagues.
+Though most businesses have kept an office in some form, the prescriptive 9-5, five-days-a-week routine has changed.
+While some tasks are better completed at home, employees now use their offices to collaborate, brainstorm ideas and socialise with their colleagues.

 Predicted design elements: